facebook/react-native-website/docs/getting-started.md

 ![Android Studio AVD Manager](/react-native/docs/assets/GettingStartedAndroidStudioAVD.png)

-If you have just installed Android Studio, you will likely need to [create a new AVD](https://developer.android.com/studio/run/managing-avds.html).
+If you have recently installed Android Studio, you will likely need to [create a new AVD](https://developer.android.com/studio/run/managing-avds.html).
 Select "Create Virtual Device...", then pick any Phone from the list and click "Next", then select the **Pie** API Level 28 image.

 <block class="native linux android" />